2009 NBA Finals: Background

+The anticipation heading into the 2009 NBA playoffs was that the Finals would be a potential matchup between Kobe Bryant and LeBron James, who were regarded as the top players in the NBA at this point.
+However, the underdog Orlando Magic would end up shocking James' Cleveland Cavaliers in the Eastern Conference Finals.

 The two team captains (the Lakers' Kobe Bryant and the Magic's Dwight Howard) were teammates and starters on the United States men's national team the previous summer, winning a gold medal at the 2008 Summer Olympics in Beijing.
 Each player defeated another fellow Olympic starter in his respective conference final series: Bryant defeated Carmelo Anthony's Denver Nuggets and Howard advanced past LeBron James' Cleveland Cavaliers.

 This series was nicknamed the "Disney Series" for its connections to The Walt Disney Company.
-Disney owns both ESPN, and Finals broadcaster ABC; Walt Disney World is located 20 mi from Orlando in nearby Lake Buena Vista, and Disneyland is located 30 mi from Los Angeles in nearby Anaheim.
+Disney owns ESPN, Finals broadcaster ABC and their television station in the Lakers home market KABC; Walt Disney World is located 20 mi from Orlando in nearby Lake Buena Vista, and Disneyland is located 30 mi from Los Angeles in nearby Anaheim.